Skip to content

 Pre-built binary

-Download the Linux archive from the releases page and extract it.
-The binary is portable, so drop it anywhere and run:
+If you would rather not pipe a script, download the Linux archive from the releases page and extract it.
+The binary is portable, so drop it anywhere.
+Make it executable:

 chmod +x octa